-Whether you’re looking for a tasty complement to homemade hummus or a nearly calorie-free snacking veggie, growing cucumbers is a great way to get more green in your diet.
+Whether you’re looking for a tasty complement to homemade hummus or a nearly calorie-free snacking veggie, learning how to grow cucumbers is a great way to get more green in your diet.
 Plus, nothing says summer like cool, fat cucumbers growing in the garden.

 While growing cucumbers (Cucumis sativus / Cucurbitaceae) is by no means hard, they are nutrient-needy vegetables that have particular soil requirements.
 So, if you want to make sure your garden produces plenty wannabe gherkins this year, remember to follow these tips: